-Campaigning is a crucial aspect of every Young Liberals branch, and will help build your profile locally.
-It will also prove to your local party that you're worth investing in!
+Campaigning is a crucial aspect of every Young Liberals branch, and will help build your profile at your university.

 You can campaign in many ways, such as helping out your local party with leafleting and doorknocking, or even travelling to a nearby by-election to lend a hand.
 Building a good relationship with the local party like this is good and will pay dividends later.